Principal Component Analysis#

 Eigen Decomposition and Variance Explained#

-In practice the SVD of \(\mathbf{X}\) is preferred for numerical stability (especially when \(p\) is large or when \(\mathbf{X}^T\mathbf{X}\) is nearly singular), but the eigendecomposition of \(\mathbf{X}^T\mathbf{X}\) is the traditional textbook approach which provides a perspective from the variance matrix.
+In practice, SVD of \(\mathbf{X}\) is preferred for numerical stability, but eigendecomposition of \(\mathbf{X}^T\mathbf{X}\) provides useful perspective on the variance structure.

 Terminology#